FIDLAR: Forecast-Informed Deep Learning Architecture for Flood Mitigation: Graph Transformer Network

 The \texttt{Manager} and \texttt{Evaluator} modules described so far are model agnostic.
 We tried many existing architectures for them, as discussed in Section \ref{sec:exp}.
-The \underline{G}raph \underline{T}ransformer \underline{N}etwork (GTN) architecture combines graph neural networks (GNNs), attention-based transformer networks, long short-term memory networks (LSTMs), and the convolutional neural networks (CNNs).
-GNN and LSTM modules are combined for learning the spatiotemporal dynamics of water levels, while the Transformer and CNN modules focus on extracting feature representations from the covariates.
-The \emph{Attention} mechanism is employed to discern the interactions between covariates and water levels, as shown in Eq. (\ref{eq:attention}) below.
-Figure \ref{fig:graphtransformer} presents the GTN architecture used (with minor modifications) for the \texttt{Evaluator} and the \texttt{Manager}.
+We devise the \underline{G}raph \underline{T}ransformer \underline{N}etwork (GTN) architecture by combining graph neural networks (GNNs), attention-based transformer networks, long short-term memory networks (LSTMs), and convolutional neural networks (CNNs).
+GNN and LSTM modules are combined to learn the spatiotemporal dynamics of water levels, while the Transformer and CNN modules focus on extracting feature representations from the covariates.
+The \emph{attention} mechanism \cite{vaswani2017attention} is used to discern interactions between covariates and water levels, as shown in Eq. (\ref{eq:attention}) below.
+Figure \ref{fig:graphtransformer} presents the GTN architecture, which is used for both \texttt{Evaluator} and \texttt{Manager}, but with minor changes accordingly of the inputs and outputs (see Figures \ref{fig:flood_evaluator} and \ref{fig:flood_manager}).
+We have two GNN layers with 32 and 16 channels, one LSTM layer with 16 units, one CNN with 96 filters, and one Transformer encoder with 3 heads.

-where $T$ denotes the transpose operation; $water$ and $cov$ represent the variables of water levels and covariates.
+where $T$ denotes the transpose operation; $water$ and $cov$ represent water levels and covariates; and $d$ is the length of projection embedding where $d=d_q=d_k=d_v=128$.